thatgirldorian/stream-eet/README.md

 - A small web server that lists all the videos you can watch
 - A RTMP (Real-time messaging protocol) server that handles the video feed

-The navigation is done using React Router, while the forms and the error handling are handled via Redux.
+The navigation is done using React Router, while the forms via Redux forms.
+The error handling are handled neatly as well.

 <h3>Issues faced & resolution:</h3>